Tree climbing lions in Uganda

 The tree climbing lions in Uganda also use their vantage points in the trees to their advantage.
 From above, they clearly see the weak, the young, the old and the sick prey that are easy to attack.

-It is further claimed that the lions in Uganda climb trees, so as to have a wider view of their territory.
-They are able to see other invading prides or their other deadly enemies the Hyenas from a distance.
+Finally, that the lions in Uganda climb trees, so as to have a wider view of their territory.
+They are able to see other invading prides or their other deadly enemies the hyenas from a distance.

 Ishasha in Uganda

 This area is well known for the tree lions.
 By all means, it is one of the highlights of a safari in Uganda.
-They can be seen on game drives along the various tracks that crisscross the sector.
+While on game drives, visitors see them along the various tracks that crisscross the sector.

 Getting to Ishasha can be by air or road.
 There is an airstrip and you can fly straight from the Entebbe airport to Ishasha.
 Using ground transportation, one can use the route from Mweya and Katunguru (along the Mbarara-Kasese road) just before the Kazinga channel bridge.
 It is 70km (2 hrs drive) a long a bumpy dirt road.
-Although the road is manageable during the dry season (December-February and June-September), 4X4 is recommended during the rainy season (March-May, October-November).
-Ishasha can also be accessed from the Bwindi side through Kihihi town.
+Although the road is ok during the dry season (December-February and June-September), 4X4 is better during the rainy season (March-May, October-November).
+Ishasha is also be accessible from the Bwindi side through Kihihi town.